tyler-vs/config/README.md

   - Use Sublime as the default editor for git
   - Setup Package Control & Packages
     - User Preferences
   - Add right click to open ST3 and Sublime Merge Options
 - 8. Customize things
   - How to Enable Tab Key for Navigating Mac Dialog Boxes & Buttons
 - 9. Security
 - 10. Install GitHub Desktop App
+- 11. Install Theme Kit
 - Use it yourself
 - Supplementary Material
 - Works on my machine